USU-WSARE 2024 State Implementation Program (Western SARE PDP)

 Face of SARE:

-In 2024, the Utah State PDP Coordinator promoted Western SARE funding opportunities and programs to 105 agriculture professionals and 198 agriculture producers through one workshop and one tour, since conferences, and numerous phone calls, e-mails, and personal consultations.
+In 2024, the Utah State PDP Coordinator promoted Western SARE funding opportunities and programs to 105 agriculture professionals and 198 agriculture producers through one workshop and one tour, two conferences, and numerous phone calls, e-mails, and personal consultations.
 Please note that the 2024-2027 Western SARE PDP State Implementation grant overlapped in 2024 with the 2021-2024 State Implementation grant that was administrated by a previous PDP Coordinator.
 As a result funds from the 2021-2024 grant were utilized for additional workshops and events and are included in a separate report.
 In 2025, funding from the 2021-2024 State Implementation grant will be used for all of these events and travel awards in Utah until the end of 2026.

 Information Products